iniznet/mbw-native-py3/README.md

 # mbw-native-py3
-An experiment to make native WRECK + modSys compatible with python 3
+An experiment to modernize mod development standard and make native WRECK + modSys compatible with python 3

 After porting [niDiplomacy](https://github.com/iniznet/niDiplomacy) based on Diplado, I noticed something went wrong, so I think I will go with native this time to make sure it not occured by native itself.

 Only need WRECK python 3 compatible? [mbw-wreck-py3](https://github.com/iniznet/mbw-wreck-py3).

-You might want to use builder helpers to help you develop your mod easier and make code more readable, [mbw-helpers](https://github.com/iniznet/mbw-helpers).
+You might want to use builder helpers to help you to develop your mod easier and make code more readable, [mbw-helpers](https://github.com/iniznet/mbw-helpers).

 ## TODO
 - [x] Port WRECK to python 3